Editorial Team

 Metatron Press believes in utilizing our platform as a means not only to uplift contemporary voices but also to raise awareness and funds for important causes in our communities.
 We are committed to re-distributing funds to marginalized folks, paying reparations, investing a portion of our earnings back into our community, and donating book bundles to communities in need.
 We also partner with bookstores and organizations that share similar goals.

-We have supported many organizations and causes in the past, including The Native Women’s Shelter of Montréal, Chez Doris, Solidarity Across Borders, Taking What We Need, Meals for Milton Park, Open Door Books – Montreal’s Books-to-Prisoners Initiative, Youth Climate Lab’s Rooted in Rest initiative, Black Healing Fund, Sisters In Motion, Allies for Black Lesbian DIY Fest, Black Visions, Hoodstock and more.
+We have supported many organizations and causes in the past via financial and material donations, including The Native Women’s Shelter of Montréal, Grassy Narrows First Nation, Chez Doris, Solidarity Across Borders, Mouvement transféministe, Meals for Milton Park, Open Door Books – Montreal’s Books-to-Prisoners Initiative, Youth Climate Lab’s Rooted in Rest initiative, Black Healing Fund, Sisters In Motion, Taking What We Need, Allies for Black Lesbian DIY Fest, Black Visions, Hoodstock and more.

 Acknowledge